 Check Your CIBIL Report Thoroughly

 You can check your credit report online and see if there are any discrepancies in terms of your name, date of birth, e-mail ID and PAN number.
 If you find any, report it to CIBIL immediately.
 Also, report any discrepancy you find in your loan or card account to the bureau.
-This could improve your score if it has gone down due to the discrepancy.
+This could increase your score if it has gone down due to the discrepancy.

 Taking these points into consideration, you can get your score improved to 700 and beyond in a year, paving the way for a smooth approval to your credit application.